• Published: Apr 01 2025 06:13 AM

 wave

-The first GTA 6 trailer, released in December 2023, was a massive success.
-While details remain scarce, leaks and reports suggest a Fall 2025 release on PlayStation 5 and Xbox Series X/S, with a potential PC release in 2026.
-Dual protagonists, including the series' first female lead, Lucia, alongside a male character, are expected, along with a massive open world inspired by Florida, enhanced graphics, smarter AI, and revamped gameplay mechanics.
-A rumored price point of around Rs 5,999 (India) adds to the anticipation.
+The first trailer, which dropped in December 2023, was HUGE.
+Details are still scarce, but whispers and leaks point to a Fall 2025 release on PS5 and Xbox Series X/S, maybe even a PC release in 2026.
+We're supposedly getting dual protagonists – including Lucia, the series' first female lead! – and a massive open world inspired by Florida.
+Think enhanced graphics, smarter AI, and totally revamped gameplay mechanics.
+Oh, and a rumored price of around Rs 5,999 in India has people buzzing.

 FAQ